buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_1.md

 #### Increased Efficiency

-Streamlining and automating deployment processes cut down on lead times, enhancing overall efficiency and reducing manual effort.
+Streamlining and automating deployment processes cut down on lead times, improving overall efficiency and reducing manual effort.

 Focus on minimizing time-consuming and repetitive manual tasks.
 This shift allows us to better utilize our skills and expertise in engineering to better support our customers and colleagues.
 By optimizing our processes, *we can significantly boost efficiency without increasing resource allocation*.
 We need to make sure that we’re doing the things that provide the most value, or we’ll get drowned in inefficiencies and take too long to get things done.